kamil-kw/kamil_cv_1st_project/README.md

 ### First time visitors:

-* 1st time Visitors who wants to know more about my backgorund and work history
+* 1st time Visitors who wants to know more about my background and work history
 * 1st time Visitors who search for work candidates
 * 1st time Visitors who search for developers to work with

-### Returninig visitors:
+### Returning visitors:

 * Visitors who would like to continue cooperation
 * Visitors who search contact details

-### User Expectaions:
+### User Expectations:

 * Interface is easy to navigate
-* The website is responsive accross all devices (mobile, tablet and desktop)
+* The website is responsive across all devices (mobile, tablet and desktop)
 * Content is displayed in a clear and understanding format
 * To have ability to contact with creator
 * User can download printable version of CV

 ## 1.2.
 Structure

-To be able to provide for users the best expirence on device which they use my website  n  should have responsive designe to cover majority of currently used devices (mobile, tablet, laptop/dektop).
+To be able to provide for users the best experience on devices which they use, my website should have responsive design to cover the majority of currently used devices (mobile, tablet, laptop/desktop).

-* One consistent layout designe across all pages providing easy to understand and intuitive for all users;
+* One consistent layout design across all pages providing easy to understand and intuitive for all users;
-* Navigation bar placed on top of the screen easly accessible even once scrolling down;
+* Navigation bar placed on top of the screen easily accessible even once scrolling down;
 * Easy accessible Footer with downloadable CV.

 ## 1.3.
 Skeleton

-For creating wireframes I did use a [Balsamiq](https://balsamiq.com/), which help me with defininig layout for 2 types of devices (desktop and mobile).
+For creating wireframes I did use a [Balsamiq](https://balsamiq.com/), which helped me with defining layout for 2 types of devices (desktop and mobile).

-* About me - home page Wireframes:
+* About me - homepage Wireframes:

 ![About me](assets/images/about_me_screenshot.PNG)